jusjusjus/edfjs/README.md

 ## Installation

+### Install with npm

+To use the library for your website, you can install the npm package:

+	npm i edfjs

+Use it in your javascripts, e.g., with:

+	const edfjs = require("edfjs");

 ### Build the module locally

 Browserify and Minify is used to build the module as a standalone library so